-(D) Regular inspections and treatment by a licensed pest control operator;

-(E) Solid waste disposal through public systems or in a manner approved by the local agency having jurisdiction and the OSDH or Department of Environmental Quality (DEQ), as necessary, with documentation from OSDH or DEQ that the solid waste disposal system is free from deficiencies if applicable;

-(F) Water obtained from an approved public water supply or tested at least guarterly and treated as necessary, thereby maintaining a determination as an approved water supply by the authority having jurisdiction and the OSDH or DEQ, as necessary, with documentation from OSDH or DEQ that the solid waste disposal system is free from deficiencies if applicable;

-(G) Linen in quantities adequate to provide at least two (2) changes of bedding each week; and

-(H) Housekeeping services that provide a hygienic environment in the facility.
-(2) Outpatient treatment facilities shall provide:

-(A) Toilet facilities in a minimum ratio of one (1) per twenty (20) persons.
-Each toilet facility shall include a sink in the same room or immediately adjacent thereto; (B) Water and sewerage in the same manner as prescribed for residential facilities; and

-(C) Housekeeping services that provide a hygienic environment in the facility.
+- (D) Regular inspections and treatment by a licensed pest control operator; - (E) Solid waste disposal through public systems or in a manner approved by the local agency having jurisdiction and the OSDH or Department of Environmental Quality (DEQ), as necessary, with documentation from OSDH or DEQ that the solid waste disposal system is free from deficiencies if applicable; - (F) Water obtained from an approved public water supply or tested at least quarterly and treated as necessary, thereby maintaining a determination as an approved water supply by the authority having jurisdiction and the OSDH or DEQ, as necessary, with documentation from OSDH or DEQ that the solid waste disposal system is free from deficiencies if applicable; - (G) Linen in quantities adequate to provide at least two (2) changes of bedding each week; and - (H) Housekeeping services that provide a hygienic environment in the facility. - (2) Outpatient treatment facilities shall provide: - (A) Toilet facilities in a minimum ratio of one (1) per twenty (20) persons.
+Each toilet facility shall include a sink in the same room or immediately adjacent thereto; - (B) Water and sewerage in the same manner as prescribed for residential facilities; and - (C) Housekeeping services that provide a hygienic environment in the facility.

-(c) Tobacco-Free Campus.
+(c) Tobacco-free campus.

-(1) With the exception of facilities certified under Chapter 16 of this Title, all facilities shall provide a tobacco-free campus for its employees, consumers and visitors.
-Possession and use of any tobacco product is prohibited on the grounds of the facility by employees, consumers, volunteers and visitors.

-(2) All facilities shall visibly post signs on the property notifying consumers, employees and visitors that the visible possession and use of tobacco products is prohibited.

-(3) Facility employees shall not share tobacco or tobacco replacement products with consumers.

-(4) The facility shall offer assistance to employees who are tobacco users while employed by the facility.
-The facility shall have written policies describing the types of assistance offered to employees.

-(5) The facility shall always inquire about consumers' tobacco use status and be prepared to offer treatment upon request of the consumer.

-(d) Technology.
-All facilities and programs shall have policies and procedures regarding the use of technology and systems to support and advance effective and efficient service and business practices.
-The plan shall include, but not be limited to:

-(1) Hardware and software;
+- (1) With the exception of facilities certified under Chapter 16 of this Title, all facilities shall provide a tobacco-free campus for its employees, consumers and visitors.
+Possession and use of any tobacco product is prohibited on the grounds of the facility by employees, consumers, volunteers and visitors. - (2) All facilities shall visibly post signs on the property notifying consumers, employees and visitors that the visible possession and use of tobacco products is prohibited. - (3) Facility employees shall not share tobacco or tobacco replacement products with consumers. - (4) The facility shall offer assistance to employees who are tobacco users while employed by the facility.
+The facility shall have written policies describing the types of assistance offered to employees. - (5) The facility shall always inquire about consumers' tobacco use status as part of the screening and treatment planning process and be prepared to offer treatment upon request of the consumer. - (d) Technology.
+With the exception of facilities certified under Chapter 16 of this Title, all facilities and programs shall have policies and procedures regarding the use of technology and systems to support and advance effective and efficient service and business practices.
+The plan shall include, but not be limited to: - (1) Hardware and software: - (2) Security; - (3) Confidentiality; - (4) Backup policies; - (5) Assistive technology; - (6) Disaster recovery preparedness; and - (7) Virus protection. - (e) Confidentiality and information security.

-(2) Security;

-(3) Confidentiality;

-(4) Backup policies;

-(5) Assistive technology;

-(6) Disaster recovery preparedness; and

-(7) Virus protection.

-(e) Confidentiality and Information Security.

-(1) All facilities and programs shall have written policies and procedures describing the conditions under which consumer information may be disclosed and the procedures for releasing such information.
-These conditions and procedures shall adhere to all applicable federal and state rules and statutes, including:

-(A) 42 C.F.R., Part 2 and 45 C.F.R. §§ 160.101 et seq.;

-(B) 43A O.S. § 1-109 and 63 O.S. § 1-502.2; and

-(C) OAC 450:15-3-20.1, OAC 450: 15-3-20.2 and OAC 450:15-3-60.

-(2) It shall be the responsibility of facility or program to safeguard client information against loss, theft, defacement, tampering, or use by unauthorized persons.
+- (1) All facilities and programs shall have written policies and procedures describing the conditions under which consumer information may be disclosed and the procedures for releasing such information.
+These conditions and procedures shall adhere to all applicable federal and state rules and statutes, including: - (A) 42 C.F.R., Part 2 and 45 C.F.R. §§ 160.101 et seq.; - (B) 43A O.S. § 1-109 and 63 O.S. § 1-502.2; and - (C) OAC 450:15-3-20.1, OAC 450: 15-3-20.2 and OAC 450:15-3-60. - (2) It shall be the responsibility of facility or program to safeguard client information against loss, theft, defacement, tampering, or use by unauthorized persons.

-450:1-9-5.3.
+450:1-9-5.6.
 Quality clinical standards for facilities and programs

-(a) Staff Qualifications.
+(a) Staff qualifications.